holmesredding/theholmespage2000/blog/css.md

 ## Blockquotes

 > This is a blockquote.
-> The CSS gives it a coloured edge and a subtle background highlight.
+> The CSS gives it a coloured edge and background highlight.

 ---